 While in law school, Paula interned with the Immigration Center for Women and Children (ICWC), where she worked on U Visa and VAWA cases.

 Paula serves as a Commissioner on the Washington State Commission on Hispanic Affairs.
-She also serves as the Chair of the Board of Directors for Kappa Delta Chi, Sorority, Inc and as a member of the City of Wenatchee Diversity Council.
+She also serves as National President for Kappa Delta Chi, Sorority, Inc.

 Paula enjoys traveling, especially to visit her family in the great state of Texas.